practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/D/README.md

 <br/>

-D is one of the first languages, since 1999, with the aim to overcome the deficits of C++:
+D is one of the earlier languages, since 1999, with the aim to overcome the deficits of C++:

 2020: _Origins of the D Programming Language_